-In the first nine months of 2012, all of BOX's revenue was billed in U.S. dollars.
+In 2012, all of BOX's revenue was billed in U.S. dollars.
 We do not currently hedge this revenue and therefore it is subject to foreign exchange fluctuations.

 Prior to becoming effective, changes to MX trading fees and CDCC fees are filed with the AMF for a seven-day period.
 It is possible that the AMF may require more time to review the fee filing, object, or require revisions to, the proposed fee changes.